Schumacher-Group-UPB/PULSE/README.md

 ```
     git clone --recursive https://github.com/davidbauch/PC3
 ```
-This will also donwload the SFML repository.
+This will also download the SFML repository.
+I suggest also downloading a precompiled version of the library using the link at the top.

 2 - Build SFML using CMake and/or MSVC